 Welcome to the Midwest Region of the American Academy of Religion.
 The national AAR is the premiere professional organization for the study of religion and is dedicated to fostering excellence in scholarship and teaching.
 Each year in November thousands gather for the AAR’s annual conference.

 We encourage the support and participation of junior and senior scholars as well as students.
 Undergraduate students may present papers at the meeting through our Undergraduate Students Section.
-Graduate students can hone their professional skills through participating with scholars on panels in our thirteen other sections (see Section Chairs).
+Graduate students can hone their professional skills through participating with scholars on panels in our fourteen other sections (see Section Chairs).

 best graduate paper, and the best paper attending to issues of religion

 I welcome any communications, questions, or suggestions and ideas regarding the business of the Midwest region and our annual conference.

-Associate Professor of Religious Studies, DePaul University
+Associate Professor of Religious Studies, Western Illinois University